IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Thomas_William_Rhys_Davids" target="_blank">Thomas William Rhys Davids</a>

 >“If every trace of any single religion were wiped out and nothing were passed on, it would never be created exactly that way again.
-There might be some other nonsense in its place, but not that exact nonsense.
+There might be **some other nonsense** in its place, **but not that exact nonsense**.
 If all of science were wiped out, it would still be true and someone would find a way to figure it all out again.”

->“Whatever you do, don't read the Bible for a moral code: it advocates prejudice, cruelty, superstition, and murder.
+>“Whatever you do, don't read the Bible for a moral code: it advocates **prejudice, cruelty, superstition, and murder**.
 Read it because: we need more atheists — and nothin' will get you there faster than readin' the damn Bible.”

 >“The question I get asked by religious people all the time is, without God, what’s to stop me from raping all I want?
 And my answer is: I do rape all I want.
 And the amount I want is zero.
 And I do murder all I want, and the amount I want is zero.
 The fact that these people think that if they didn’t have this person watching over them that they would go on killing, raping rampages is the most self-damning thing I can imagine.
 I don't want to do that.
 Right now, without any god, I don't want to jump across this table and strangle you.
 I have no desire to strangle you.
 I have no desire to flip you over and rape you.”